stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 William shook his head.

 “Don't be so hard on yourselves,” he said.
 “Peter were a clever man, and a charming one to boot.
 Clever'n his brother, and clever'n me.
-It were just luck that I saw him meeting wi' one of t'Rowdy Boys that evening and wondered what were in the package... anyway.
+It were just luck that I saw him meeting wi' one of t'Rowdy Boys that evening and wondered what were in the package… anyway.
 Turned out Peter had fallen in wi' a bad lot.
 A proper conspiracy, inside t'Aletheian Society itself.”

 “Conspiracy!”
 Lord Havelock snorted.
 He'd stood up and was absently looking though the last shelf of books.
 “You give it too grand a name.
 It was barely a conspiracy.
 It was mostly Peter, and a couple of credulous idiots whose vanity he was exploiting.
 He was very good at getting what he wanted, was Peter.
 And it turned out that what he wanted was power, and that he didn't care who he had to tread on to get it.”

 “He'd been stealing from t'Society,” said William, shaking his head.
 “Almost everywhere we went.
 Mostly stuff that'd not be missed.
 Books, artifacts, lore.
 Anything he could get his hands on.
 And more than once it turned out he was paying folk to get to places ahead of us and steal owt of value afore we got there.
 Stealing and using.
 By the time we cottoned on, he'd gathered up quite the collection.
-Once he knew we were on to him...”
+Once he knew we were on to him…”

 “And how did he find out?” interrupted Havelock bitterly.